300 WSM vs 300 Win Mag: The 30-Caliber Magnum Clash

 Other than this, there is little difference between 300 Winchester Magnum and the 300 WSM, so shoot whichever you like best and know that you have more than enough cartridge to go elk hunting or to head into bear country.

 As mentioned in the previous section, the 300 Win Mag has a greater breadth and depth of ammo varieties due to its age.
-All the major manufacturers like Hornady, Nosler, Barnes, Berger, and Federal have an offering for 300 Win Mag.
+For example, Federal Premium has over 20 different varieties of 300 Win Mag ammo listed on their website alone!
+All of the other major manufacturers like Hornady, Nosler, Barnes, and Berger and Federal also have extensive offerings for 300 Win Mag.

 This is not to suggest that you will feel constricted in terms of factory ammo for 300 Win Short Mag, quite the contrary.
 There are plenty of options and bullet weights available for 300 WSM.
 However, the are about 2x more options for 300 Win Mag compared to 300 WSM.